 EWU wants you to stay happy, healthy, and safe.
-Safety is a community effort so it is import that we all do our part to keep our fellow Eags safe.
+Safety is a community effort so it is important that we all do our part to keep our fellow Eags safe.
 Here are some tips and resources to help you stay safe and avoid dangerous situations.

 Dial 911 if you have a life-threatening emergency or crime in progress.
+Report an Incident or Concern

 11 TIPS FOR CAMPUS SAFETY